-Head: Univ.-Prof. Dr.-Ing.
+Head of the Institute: Univ.-Prof. Dipl.-Math.techn.
+Dr.-Ing.
 Thomas Hochrainer

 Core Areas of the Institute

 Miniaturization, innovative materials and the need to optimize materials usage in applications brought the physical basis of strength of materials back into the focus of research.
 Accordingly, the focus of the Institute of Strength of Materials lies in the development of physically based, i.e. microstructure based constitutive models for computational continuum mechanics.